 60-0 MPH (ft.)

-Even the heaviest car in the lot took 108 feet to halt, followed by the Lincoln MKZ and Infinity Q60 which performed evenly.
+Even the heaviest car in the lot took 108 feet to halt, followed by the A4 which performed impressively.

 Ride and Handling

 The 8-Speed dual clutch standard transmission is smooth.
 As smooth as the power delivery in this car.
-One thing you might feel odd in this is that instead of using shift lever, you will have to reverse, park and drive the TLX using a few buttons.
-Yes, it might feel messy in the beginning but you will soon get used to it.
-The Integrated Dynamics System (IDS) had four driving modes: Economy, Normal, Sport and Sport+.
-And none of those driving modes need any explanation.
-Ride quality is comfortable in this car no matter what mode you select.
+One thing which makes the TLX stand out is that instead of using a shift lever, there are a few buttons which can be used to park and reverse the car.
+It might feel messy in the beginning but over time it will grow on the driver.
+The Integrated Dynamics System (IDS) has four driving modes: Economy, Normal, Sport and Sport+.
+Ride quality is comfortable in this car no matter what mode the driver selects.

 2017 Acura TLX Fuel Economy